Prof-Carter/Roller485lib/README.md

 please include the following link as a reference:

 Masakatsu Kawata: https://github.com/Prof-Carter/Roller485lib

-## Supported Versions
-- MATLAB/Simulink R2023a or later
-- R2026a is not recommended due to a code generation overhead bug (2026/08/17, may be fixed in the future)

 ## Overview
 Simulink library "roller485lib" provides a set of Simulink blocks that make it easy to control the BLDC motor "Unit Roller485" via I2C communication.